Kernix13/web-dev-job/MISCELLANEOUS.md

 ## Really random stuff

--[GitHub Public APIs repo](https://github.com/public-apis/public-apis): I have all thse links in my `fetch-apis` repository
+- [GitHub Public APIs repo](https://github.com/public-apis/public-apis): I have all thse links in my `fetch-apis` repository
 - [My freeCodeCamp post: What do I need to do to get ANY kind of Web Design job?](https://forum.freecodecamp.org/t/what-do-i-need-to-do-to-get-any-kind-of-web-design-job/469146/15)

 FLEXJOBS TESTS: